-The best VPN for Canada can help you protect against unwanted snooping and surveillance by the Five Eyes and other online spy agencies.
-VPN services are considered as an epitome for online protection since the protocols are hard to break by and the encryption is impossible to decode.
+The best VPN for Canadians can help you protect against unwanted snooping and surveillance by the Five Eyes and other online spy agencies.
+VPN providers are considered as an epitome for online protection since the protocols are hard to break by and the encryption is impossible to decode.

 4. Beat Geo restriction and access restricted websites and VoD services

 Geo-restriction can seriously be a pain in the neck.
 Even though Canada doesn’t have too many restrictions on what sites you can or cannot visit, there are still some websites that are inaccessible in Canada.

 If you’re particularly nitpicky, there are plenty of US on only websites that you won’t be able to access in Canada.